Fire-SP/Fluid-Sim/README.md

 Erosion based on sediment and rock hardness systems

-is on a 75x75 grid and run around 25 fps.
+is on a 75x75 grid and runs around 25 fps.